 - Have any signs or symptoms of AIDS such as: fevers, night sweats, unexplained weight loss, cough, diarrhea, swollen glands, white spots in the mouth, or purple or blue bumps on the skin

-- Use of nonprescription drugs or steroids by needle, even once
+- Use of nonprescription drugs or steroids by needle in the last 3 months

-- Have taken drugs or money for sex ever
+- Have taken drugs or money for sex in the last 3 months

 - Have had sex, even once, with someone who has taken money or drugs in exchange for sex